-If you are looking to add a few fresh pieces to your jewelry collection, you likely want to get value for money.
-The last thing you would want is to pay for solid gold but get gold-plated jewelry instead.
+If you want to add a few fresh pieces to your jewelry collection, you likely want to get value for money.
+The last thing you would like is to pay for real solid gold but get gold-plated jewelry instead.

-If you are not a gold expert, how do you know if you are getting what you are paying for?
-Here is a complete guide on that.
+So if you are not a gold expert, how can you still know if you are getting what you are paying for?
+Continue reading below to learn how.

 Gold Plated vs. Solid Gold

 Solid gold jewelry is seldom made from 100% gold.
 Instead, it's a gold alloy that is consistent throughout an entire jewelry piece.

 On the other hand, a gold-plated jewelry piece made from a different base metal (usually silver) covered in a thin layer of gold, which makes the cost of the item much lower.

 What are some of the methods you can use to differentiate the two?
 Here are some ways to test your gold jewelry.

 1. Initial Stamps

 Gold jewelry will often bear some markings on it.
 These are good indicators of what a jewelry item is made of.

 - RGP: rolled gold plate